Our people

 Olivia Kiryk-Clutterbuck

 Olivia is a scriptwriter, choreographer, and storyteller from Alberta, Canada.
 Her lifelong passion for dance began at three and carried her into her twenties.
 Olivia began choreographing and teaching dance in 2007.
 In 2018, she hung up her dance shoes to study American Sign Language and Deaf Cultural Studies at Lakeland College.
 After graduating in 2020, like most of the world, Olivia took time to figure out her place in this new chaotic world.
 This ultimately led her to another longtime passion, writing.
-She recently completed her studies in Scriptwriting at Algonquin College, where she was elected Class Representative for the program, graduated with honours, and was selected to be valedictorian for the Faculty of Arts, Media and Design convocation ceremony.
+She completed her studies in Scriptwriting at Algonquin College, where she was elected Class Representative for the program, graduated with honours, and was selected to be valedictorian for the Faculty of Arts, Media and Design convocation ceremony.
 She is thrilled to be a part of the OST-ETO family!

 2023-24 TEACHING ARTISTS